 Styling and compatibility were also high on our list of requirements.
 We wanted something that was strong, low profile that looked good and we think we hit the mark.
 We kept the bumper tucked as tight as possible to the front of the Jeep while still allowing the ability to mount virtually every 8000-12,000lb winch on the market.

 Features.
 We pride ourselves on thinking through all the little details that others either miss, or don't care about.
 One option you'll get with our bumper that nobody else offers is a cover plate that hides the winch tray.
 This isn't for hiding a winch, it's for those who don't have a winch.
 We've all seen it before, winches and bumpers are expensive and often you can't afford both at the same time.
 Often people buy the bumper first and run it for a while before saving up for the winch.
 Or maybe you just want a heavy duty bumper but don't need a winch.
 We provide a cover that bolts in place to change this into a sleek non-winch bumper.
 The cover also has the outline of a light bar opening precut into it.
 All you have to do is cut out a few tiny tabs and the panel comes out, leaving you with an opening for a 20" LED light bar, which can be mounted inside the bumper on the winch tray.
 We also didn't forget about the little things, like a pair of holes for a front license plate.

 This really is the next level in DIY bumpers.
 We made a video with timelapse of us putting together the first prototype bumper.
 We took lots of breaks for photos and videos for build instructions, as well as taking notes for adjustments and it still took us just a little over 3 hours start to finish.
+Our second one was finished in just 90 minutes.
 You could quite easily take this kit to your local welding/fab shop and pay them to assemble it, and still come out well ahead on cost compared to most pre-finished bumpers.
 Take a look at the video below.